dannpopescu/ecommerce-spring/README.md

 #### Create order

-The order will be created for the user whose JWT token is.
+The order will be created for the account whose JWT token is.

 ```shell script
 http POST :2222/orders Authorization:"Bearer your_jwt_token" < data.json